yrobla/scalator/readme.md

 Revisely autoscaling tools
 ==========================

 This readme is written using Markdown syntax.
-Although it should be pretty well readable in bare form, you might be even easier to read from a Markdown parser, like http://dillinger.io .
+Although it should be pretty well readable in bare form, it might be even easier to read from a Markdown parser, like http://dillinger.io .

 1. Installation
 ---------------